- A Little Background

 First is ArtYard, a ceramics shop selling handcrafted wares.
 I’ve heard they have a lovely tea shop on the second floor, but I haven’t been!
-Instead I got lost in the depths of the shop, only to find a small and alluring courtyard in the back joining it to another business – LeZinc Café and Bar, where my friend Annie and I stopped to relax with a glass of wine (a welcome respite for our feet and a luxurious gift to myself as I’ve had no luck finding a place in Keelung to enjoy a glass of wine, including the bars!
-If you know of one, hit me up!).
+Instead I got lost in the depths of the shop, only to find a small and alluring courtyard in the back joining it to another business – LeZinc Café and Bar, where my friend Annie and I stopped to relax with a glass of wine.

-On another trip with my husband, we wound up at (or I was magnetically pulled into) 大華行 – 竹木造咖 Grandma’s Kitchen, with all kinds of bamboo and wooden creations.
-If I could have everything in our house made out of bamboo, Luke knows, I would, so for me this place was an absolute dream.
+On another trip I wound up at (or was magnetically pulled into) 大華行 – 竹木造咖 Grandma’s Kitchen, with all kinds of bamboo and wooden creations.
+If I could have everything in our house made out of bamboo, I would, so for me this place was an absolute dream.

-After our long day of walking we stopped at the historic ASW Tea House for some life-giving tea, and the delight of watching the world go by down below as dusk twinkled in, bringing with it the magical glow of street lights.
+After a long day of walking I stopped at the historic ASW Tea House for some life-giving tea, and the delight of watching the world go by down below as dusk twinkled in, bringing with it the magical glow of street lights.